-- 1. The national focus on buildings makes it timely for our Diocese to also consider this issue. - The three-fold use of physical 'spaces' by Jesus and the early church for mission and ministry still has great relevance for us today - Places of Worship, Community Spaces, Private homes. - 3.
+- 1. The national focus on buildings makes it timely for our Diocese to also consider this issue. - 2.
+We can learn from the three-fold use of physical 'spaces' for ministry and mission by Jesus and the early church Places of Worship, Community Spaces (marketplaces and wilderness spaces), Private homes.
+The Church of England have significantly prioritised the first.
+Today, what is the right balance (and interaction) of places of spaces for the Good News to be shared most effectively? - 3.
 At least two million visitors are welcomed in our Diocese each year! - 4.
 Reflecting on the role of church buildings may assist shaping a vision for their right use, in line with the overarching vision for the church. - 5.
 The impetus (nationally and locally) is for churches to be more peoplefocused and outward-looking, in which church buildings are one enabling role to achieve this by creating spaces where people connect in community with God and with one another. - 6.
 Capital investment has led to positive impact in most churches in the case studies and the parish survey, linked to first discerning a clear overarching Godly vision for the church. - 7.
 Vast sums of investment in capital works continue to be required. - 8.
 Repairs are a priority need for capital works, alongside improvement works.

-9. Church buildings both inhibit and enhance the growth of God's kingdom.
+9. Church buildings both inhibit and enhance the growth of God's kingdom.10.
+Parish thoughts on the future direction for sacred space include:

-- 10. Parish thoughts on the future direction for sacred space include: - Change the permissions process to be more accommodating for change. - Being more missional in the use and focus of resources. - More capacity at Diocesan level to offer parish level support with areas such as their missional potential, managing building projects and securing the finance. - The Diocese taking a more strategic approach to managing buildings, including closure of buildings that are no longer fit for the mission God intended and investing in those that do, combined with sharing space more frequently, both ecumenically and with wider communities.
+- Change the permissions process to be more accommodating for change. - Being more missional in the use and focus of resources. - More capacity at Diocesan level to offer parish level support with areas such as their missional potential, managing building projects and securing the finance. - The Diocese taking a more strategic approach to managing buildings, including closure of buildings that are no longer fit for the mission God intended and investing in those that do, combined with sharing space more frequently, both ecumenically and with wider communities.